 A stuntperson and a stunt double fulfill two different jobs on a production.
 A stuntperson is hired as an actor themselves, whereas a stunt double is hired to perform a skill on behalf of another actor.
-A stunt double usually looks enough like the actor that it can be implied that the character is doing the action herself.
-Also, be aware that sometimes the term “stuntperson” is used as a catchall to refer to both the job of a stunt double and stuntperson, even though they technically refer to two different positions.
+A stunt double usually looks enough like the actor that it can be implied the character is doing the action herself.
+Also, be aware that sometimes the term “stuntperson” is used as a catchall to refer to both the job of a stunt double and stuntperson, even though they are technically two different positions.

 If you’re a stunt performer doing a lot of stunt work as yourself (and not doubling for another character), it is crucial that your face not be seen in the shot because once it is, you might be ineligible for work on the rest of the TV season or film shoot due to the importance of continuity in the production.
 Having your face seen in a shot is colloquially referred to as “being burned” in the industry and is, therefore, something to prevent if you can so that you can be hired for as much work as possible on a specific project.

 It is also important to note that stunt professionals should not be confused with stand-ins.
-While a stunt double does the action of standing in for an actor when performing a specific skill on their behalf, the job title “stand-in” is actually a different profession entirely.
+While a stunt double does the action of standing in for an actor when performing a specific skill on their behalf, the job title “stand-in” is a different profession entirely.
 A stand-in is someone who is similar to a specific actor in stature and coloring, and will literally stand on their mark while the shot and lighting are being set up so that the actor can prepare for the scene elsewhere.
 Stand-ins do not perform stunt work.